ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-06-25-975000_cam.webp" %}

 Afterwards we gave the kid a gift packet.
 Kourtney exchanged the Mickey Mouse eraser for a Spider-Man eraser, since he was wearing Spider-Man sneakers.
 He was very rambunctious and full of energy.
 We asked him what he wants to be when he grows up.
 His answer: a reindeer herder, just like his dad.
 Although I already knew the answer, I asked whether or not he was old enough to ride a reindeer.

-He eagerly showed us, hopping on the closest reindeer and commanding it much better than I could have.
-He was beating the reindeer's ass with a stick, directing the docile creature here and there with a boastful confidence.
+{% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-16-35-935000_cam.webp" description="With a boastful confidence, the boy articulately commanding his reindeer with a dynamic range of rein maneuvring, heel kicks, and a stick he picked up off the ground to whip its ass with.
+His velcro Spiderman sneakers, the only thing resembling his age." %}

 {% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-16-32-742000_cam.webp" %}

-{% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-16-35-935000_cam.webp" %}

 Then, a car pulled up, and out popped a bunch of people.
 Anuka recognized all of them.
 After a while Anuka started to piece it together: Gambut was just joking when he said he was waiting for tourists.
 He was in fact, just waiting for his family, and here they were.